Sarahabogabir1/Bootcamp/README.md

 Week 6: APIs

-Week 7:Final Project
+Week 7:Working on Final Project

-Week 8:Final Project
+Week 8:Working on Final Project and Final Presentation

+Week 9: Career Week and Work on Some Code